drug007/dhdf5-simple/README.md

 ## Features

-The first purpose is automatic converstion D types to HDF5 types.
+The first purpose is automatic conversion D types to HDF5 types.

 ## Running